3 Ways to Reduce Fuel Costs and Improve Fleet Fuel Efficiency

-Did you know that after depreciation, fuel is your company’s next largest vehicle fleet expense?
-Considering is significance, it’s a good idea to have controls in place to keep costs manageable.
+Did you know that, after depreciation, fuel is your company’s next-largest vehicle fleet expense?
+Considering its significance, it’s a good idea to have controls in place to keep costs manageable.

-Rising fuel prices, combined with the pressure to keep costs down, means rising stress and increased work for fleet managers.
+Rising fuel prices, combined with pressure to keep costs down, are causing increased stress and more work for fleet managers.
 The good news is, there are specific actions you can take to better control your fleet’s fuel costs.

 In today’s blog, we’ll outline three key strategies to reduce fleet fuel costs for your business: